MP: Woman names late father-in-law in domestic violence case, husband seeks damages from her | Law-Order

 Mehna said she filed an application in the court on May 9 on behalf of her client in which the death certificate of the woman's father-in-law was also attached.

-The application states the woman has misused the judicial process by keeping the court in the dark (about death of her father-in-law), so her case alleging domestic violence should be dismissed and strict action be taken against her as per the law.
+The application states the woman has misused the judicial process by keeping the court in the dark (about her father-in-law's death, so her case alleging domestic violence should be dismissed and strict action be taken against her as per the law.

 The defence lawyer said the application also requested the court to order payment of appropriate compensation to her client for the alleged mental agony caused by the ''false'' suit filed by the woman.